LR Vicenza: 2018: Bankruptcy and re-foundation

 Declared bankrupt and placed on temporary administration, in 2018 Vicenza even risked relegation to Serie D, but managed to save itself by winning the relegation matches against Santarcangelo.
 Having definitively ceased activities, the club's sporting title was withdrawn by the Italian Football Federation.

 At the end of the season, entrepreneur Renzo Rosso (president of the OTB Group and founder of Diesel) bought the corporate branch of Vicenza Calcio and assigning it to another football team he owned, Virtus Bassano, which, thanks to a federal procedure, moved from Bassano del Grappa to Vicenza and changed its name to L.R.
 Vicenza Virtus, becoming the de facto heir of the historical Vicenza football tradition.
-Vicenza could thus remained in Serie C and enrolled in the 2018–2019 championship using the Bassano's sporting roster.
-The first year of Rosso's management ended with the qualification to the first round of the play-offs, played in Ravenna ending with a 1-1: this meant the elimination of the Vicentini due to the worst placement in the standings.
+Vicenza could thus remained in Serie C and enrolled in the 2018–2019 championship using the Bassano's squad.
+The first year of Rosso's management ended with the qualification to the first round of the play-offs, played in Ravenna ending with a 1–1: this meant the elimination of the Vicentini due to the worst placement in the standings.

 The 2019–2020 regular season, under the guidance of coach Domenico Di Carlo, a former biancorosso player, due to the early suspension of the season due to the COVID-19 pandemic, Vicenza was declared the winner of the Serie C division B (being first before the season ending) by the Federal Council of the Italian Football Federation, marking the official promotion of the club to Serie B.

 The 2020–2021 season saw the "biancorossi" achieve an easy escape from relegation to Serie C; meanwhile, on 9 February 2021, the shareholders' meeting approved the change of the club's name to L.R.
 Vicenza.